jackpaulcollins/goalBuddy/README.md

 Another primary feature is the social aspect of GoalBuddy.
 Like MyFitnessPal, users will be able to share their progress towards their goal, and like, comment, etc. on posts highlighting progress.

 A secondary feature of Goalbuddy is gamifying established relationships in order to incentivize users to take full advantage of the platform.
-How this will be executed is not entirely clear at this point, however it will involve some form of reward for when users successfully complete the goals they set._
+How this will be executed is not entirely clear at this point, however it will involve some form of reward for when users successfully complete the goals they set.

+Developing this project in React seemed easier and more straightforward than in Angular, however that may be due to my familiarity with component driven development via Angular _

 ## Setup/Installation Requirements